-The chart shows the breakdown of recent trends in net international (or cross-border) financial flows to developing countries by type of flow: including foreign direct investment, portfolio investment and other investment (mostly bank lending).
-While total net flows to developing countries initially rebounded following the 2008 crisis, peaking in 2010 at USD 615 billion, they turned negative in 2014.
-As shown in the chart, international financial flows to developing countries, particularly portfolio flows and other cross-border bank loans (represented by other investment) have been highly volatile.
+The figure shows the breakdown of recent trends in net international (or cross-border) financial flows to developing countries by type of flow: including foreign direct investment, portfolio investment and other investment (mostly bank lending).
+International financial flows to developing countries, particularly portfolio flows and other cross-border bank loans (represented by other investment) have been highly volatile.
 While FDI has been more stable, it has also declined in recent years.
 There are also significant differences in the quantity and quality of capital inflows accruing to different regions and countries, as well as concerns regarding the concentration and development impact of such inflows.

-Gross Fixed Capital Formation is a proxy for domestic investment.
-Gross Fixed Capital Formation includes domestic public and private investments and, though in the case of developing countries private investment by non-financial corporations represents a large share of the total.
-As shown in the chart on the top right hand corner, investment growth has been weak in developed countries since the global financial crisis of 2008-2009, and turned negative in developing countries in recent years.
-Gross capital formation is higher in LDC and middle income countries then developed countries.
+Gross fixed capital formation is a proxy for domestic investment.
+Gross fixed capital formation includes domestic public and private investments and, though in the case of developing countries private investment by non-financial corporations represents a large share of the total.
+As shown in the figure, investment growth has been weak in developed countries since the global financial crisis of 2008-2009.
+Gross fixed capital formation is higher in LDCs and middle-income countries than in developed countries after the crisis.
 Weak investment has been at the core of recent slow global economic growth.
 The contribution of investment to global growth declined from an average of 1.4 per cent per annum during 2003-2007, to 0.7 per cent per annum since 2012.
 Policies to stimulate long-term sustainable investment would thus serve to promote sustainable development and social and environmental progress, while also supporting global growth.